 Hysterectomy | Glengarry Private Hospital

 Hysterectomy is an operation to remove the womb (uterus).
 It is done for many different medical reasons.
-Common reasons for a hysterectomy include heavy and/or irregular periods, painful periods, fibroids, adenomyosis, endometriosis, pelvic pain, prolapse, and cancer.
-Less commonly, a hysterectomy is performed after problems with bleeding in pregnancy or childbirth.
+Common reasons for a hysterectomy include heavy and/or irregular periods, painful periods, fibroids, adenomyosis, endometriosis, pelvic pain, prolapse, and cancer of the ovaries, womb or cervix.
+Less commonly, an emergency hysterectomy is performed after problems with uncontrollable bleeding in pregnancy or childbirth.

 Hysterectomy, no matter which type, is a major operation, with significant risks & recovery needed.
 Many women will try some other treatment or treatments first before resorting to this major surgery.
 However, once a positive decision to have a hysterectomy has been made, the vast majority of women do very well, albeit after a period of physical recovery & emotional adjustment.
-Even though most are completed using keyhole methods, recovery takes several weeks.
+Even though most hysterectomies are completed using keyhole methods, recovery takes several weeks-months.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should do your own research.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 For instance, your GP’s opinion will be very helpful.
 With an operation with as much potential impact as a hysterectomy, another perspective is very valuable,

 Vaginal hysterectomy | VH

-This route is most commonly used when there is a prolapse.
-It offers the fastest recovery time and is associated with the fewest complications.
+This route is most commonly used when there is a co-existing prolapse.
+Vaginal hysterectomy offers the fastest recovery time and is associated with the fewest complications (in straightforward cases).
 It is often combined with a vaginal repair if the front or back of the vagina is weak/prolapsed also.
-Access to remove the ovaries can sometimes be difficult – so this is when we do a LAVH.
+Access to remove the ovaries can sometimes be difficult through the vagina – so this is when we do a LAVH or a TLH.

 Laparoscopic-assisted hysterectomy | LAVH

-We may do a laparoscopic hysterectomy rather than a standard vaginal hysterectomy if the patient has had several C-sections before, has known endometriosis or adhesions, or wishes to be certain of removing the tubes or ovaries.
+We may do a laparoscopic hysterectomy rather than a standard vaginal hysterectomy for various reasons.
+They include if the patient has had several C-sections before, has known endometriosis or adhesions or other pelvic pathology, or wishes to be certain of removing the tubes or ovaries.
 Like VH, LAVH is particularly used when a vaginal repair is performed at the same time.

 Total laparoscopic hysterectomy | TLH